telerik/kendo-ui-builder/docs/views/stacked-data-grids.md

 <img src="../images/kuib-views-stacked-data-grids.png" class="img-responsive" alt="Stacked Data Grids View"/>

-## Specific Properties
+## Properties of Interest

-* **Data Provider**: A drop down with all data providers added to the application.
+* **Data Provider**&mdash;Represents a drop-down with all the data providers that are added to the application.
-* **Parent Data Source**: When you select a data provider the data-source dropdown will be automatically populated with all available hierarchical parent data-sources for the selected **Data Provider**.
+* **Parent Data Source**&mdash;When you select a data provider, the data source drop-down is automatically populated with all the hierarchical parent data sources that are available for the selected data provider.
-* **Child Data Source**: When you select a data provider the data-source dropdown will be automatically populated with all available hierarchical child data-sources for the selected **Data Provider**.
+* **Child Data Source**&mdash;When you select a data provider, the data source drop-down is automatically populated with all the hierarchical child data sources that are available for the selected data provider.

-> If the provider does not contain related data-sources the **Parent Data Source** and **Child Data Source** will be empty.
+> * If the provider does not contain related data sources, **Parent Data Source** and **Child Data Source** will be empty.

-> Since the **Stacked Grid View** has a parent and child grid components into it all properties from the **Grid** component are also exposed.
-For more information about specific grid properties see [grid component]({% slug grid_kuib %}).
+> * Since the Grid view contains a Grid component, all properties of the Grid component are also available in the Stacked Data Grids view.
+For more information on specific Grid properties, refer to the article on the [Grid component]({% slug grid_kuib %}).

 ## Suggested Links